Integradas/DigitalHubCommunity/Contributing.md

 All data submitted into the repository would be made public.
 Please ensure no sensitive information is contained within the data.
 We will not be obligated to data confidentiality.

 ## License
-By contributing, you agree that your contributions will be licensed under its MIT License.
+By contributing, you agree that your contributions will be licensed under [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
+Feel free to contact the maintainers if that's a concern.

 ## References
 This document was adapted from the open-source contribution guidelines created by[